Vivek Ram Chaudhari: Career

 Air Chief Marshal Chaudhari was commissioned in the Indian Air Force as a fighter pilot on 29 December 1982 from the Air Force Academy, Dundigal.
-During his illustrious career spanning over four decades, he has held various staff and instructional appointments and served in a wide spectrum of terrain.
+During his career spanning over four decades, he has held various staff and instructional appointments and served in a wide spectrum of terrain.
 He is a Category 'A' qualified flying instructor, and Instrument Rating Instructor and examiner.
 He has a flying experience of over 3800 hours on various fighter aircraft including MiG-21, MiG-23MF, MiG-29 and Su-30MKI.
 He was also a pioneer member of the Surya Kiran Aerobatic Display Team.
 As a fighter pilot, he flew operational missions during Operation Meghdoot and Operation Safed Sagar.
 He has commanded the MiG-29 squadron, No. 28 Squadron IAF at Jamnagar and the forward base in Awantipora in Jammu and Kashmir.
 He also served as the chief operations officer of the Srinagar Air Force Station.